czandee/protonmail-tb-sync/README.md

 ## Usage

-1. Click the **ProtonMail Labels → Tags** button in the Thunderbird toolbar.
+1. Click the **Sync ProtonMail Labels** button in the Thunderbird toolbar.
 2. Select your ProtonMail Bridge account from the dropdown.
 3. Click **Sync now**.